Princess Delphine of Belgium: Paternity case

 On 19 October 1999, an 18-year-old Flemish schoolboy, Mario Danneels, published his unauthorized biography of Queen Paola, Paola, van 'la dolce vita' tot koningin (Paola, from 'la dolce vita' to Queen).
 The book contained a statement referring to the existence of a daughter born out of wedlock to King Albert.
 The Belgian press investigated, and traced Delphine.
 At first, both Boël and her mother refused to comment on the matter, and the palace dismissed Danneels' book as gossip and rumor.

-The Belgian press interpreted a short passage the king's 1999 Christmas speech as acknowledgement that Delphine Boël was, in fact, his natural daughter:
+The press interpreted a short passage in the king's 1999 Christmas speech as acknowledgement of his 18-year-long relationship with Baroness Sybille de Selys Longchamps.

-Christmas is a time for each of us to think of our family, of the happy periods but also the difficult times.
-The Queen and I remember very happy times, but also the crisis that we experienced more than 30 years ago.
-Together we could, over a long time, overcome those difficulties and recover a deep understanding and love for each other.
-This period was recalled to us recently.
-We don't wish to dwell on that subject which belongs to our private lives.
-But, if those who encounter similar difficulties today could get some encouragement from our own experiences, we would be very happy.

-The press interpreted this to refer to the king's 18-year-long relationship with Baroness Sybille de Selys Longchamps.

 Boël gave an interview on 15 May 2005, to the France 3 presenter Marc-Olivier Fogiel in the broadcast "On ne peut pas plaire à tout le monde" (You Can't Please Everyone) in which she alleged for the first time that she was King Albert's daughter.
 She claimed that when she and her mother moved to England, when she was 9, Albert (not yet king) wished to divorce his wife and join them.
 Her mother apparently opposed this because of the political consequences for Albert.
 She said her mother told her the truth about her parentage when she became 17.
-In her upcoming interviews, Boël said she made a telephone call to Albert when she was 33 years old asking for help.
+In later interviews, Boël said she made a telephone call to Albert when she was 33 years old asking for help.
 According to her statement, he replied "Never call me again.
 You are not my daughter," which she said was hurtful.
 Boël added that her efforts to contact her father via telephone and sending letters or through friends and politicians failed.